Policies and Procedures

 Generally

-Parents are responsible for assuring that their children are adequately supervised under all circumstances while using the IRC facility.
-IRC and pool management staff recommend that no child be left alone or unsupervised at the pool for any amount of time or for any reason.
+Parents are responsible for ensuring that their children are adequately supervised under all circumstances while using the IRC facility.
+IRC and pool management staff require that no child (as defined in this policy manual) be left alone or unsupervised at the pool for any amount of time or for any reason.
 IRC and pool management staff do not in any way monitor or otherwise assume any risk for children using the facility without proper supervision.
 If it is discovered that a child is using the facility without proper supervision by an adult or person of suitable age and discretion, the child may be removed from the facility at the pool management’s discretion.

 Unsupervised Children

-If it is discovered that an adult has left a child under the age of 10 without proper supervision at the IRC facilities, the child will be removed from the pool deck area and will not be permitted to use the facilities until such time as a parent or other responsible adult returns and resumes supervision of the child.
+If it is discovered that an adult has left a under age 12 (age 11 or younger) without proper supervision at the IRC facilities, the child will be removed from the pool deck area and will not be permitted to use the facilities until such time as a parent or other responsible adult returns and resumes supervision of the child.
 This includes the time period after the conclusion of swim team practice.
 If a child under the age of 12 is left at the IRC facility without proper adult supervision, the member will receive a warning from pool management.
 Repeated warnings for failure to supervise may result in suspension or revocation of membership.

 Any child (even if over the age of 12) who, in the judgment of the lifeguards or pool management, threatens the safety or comfort of him/herself or other IRC members using the facility, may be asked to leave the premises.